LuminateOne/laravel-revision-tracking/README.md

 most top parent model is `$customer`.
 Otherwise you can [create the relational revision manually](#markdown-create-relational-revision-manually).

-You can create relational revision like this:
+You can create relational revision automatically like this:
 ```php
     // Eager loading with relations
     $customer = Customer::where('id', 1)->with([